core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

       This enables the client to preserve the Token value used for the request beyond the reception of a first response forwarded back by the proxy (see {{sec-request-response}}).

    If the proxy cannot successfuly verify both these conditions, it MUST NOT forward the request to the group of servers and it MUST send a 4.00 (Bad Request) error response to the client.
-The error response SHOULD provide the client with an indication that the proxy is in fact a reverse proxy requiring the information above.
+The error response SHOULD provide the client with an indication that the proxy is in fact a reverse-proxy requiring the information above.

    This signaling between the client and the proxy can also be achieved by using the method defined in {{I-D.tiloca-core-groupcomm-proxy}}.